mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 The assignments for Psions are considered to be separate careers and a Traveller must roll for qualification as normal if they choose to change assignment during their career.

-Psionic Range Range Band Distance to Target Personal Less than one metre Close 1 to 5 metres Short 6 to 10 metres Medium 11 to 50 metres Long 51 metres to 250 metres Very Long 251 metres to 500 metres Distant 501 metres to 5 kilometres Very Distant 6 kilometres to 500 kilometres Continental 501 to 5,000 kilometres Planetary 5,001 to 50,000 kilometres
+Psionic Range Range Band Distance to Target Personal Less than one meter Close 1 to 5 meters Short 6 to 10 meters Medium 11 to 50 meters Long 51 meters to 250 meters Very Long 251 meters to 500 meters Distant 501 meters to 5 kilometers Very Distant 6 kilometers to 500 kilometers Continental 501 to 5,000 kilometers Planetary 5,001 to 50,000 kilometers

 For example, a psionic Traveller could read the mind of a target at Long range using Read Surface Thoughts for 2 PSI points normally, or boost it to Very Long range for 4 PSI points, or even Distant for 8 PSI points.